Remote Learning Spring 2021

 To improve quality:

-- Get your child to reread their work and think about the punctuation the sentence needs and if it makes sense
+- Encourage your child to re-read their work and think about the punctuation the sentence needs and if it makes sense

 - If you have a dictionary or a spell checker, encourage your child to check spellings they are unsure of

-- Encourage your child to go for quality, not quantity
+- Encourage your child to aim for quality, not quantity

 My child has finished their reading book and needs another one.
 What should I do to keep them reading?